claesenm/optunity/docs/examples/index.rst

 Examples
 ===========

+.. include:: /global.rst

 Here you can find a variety of examples to illustrate how Optunity can be used in tandem with other machine learning software.
 We have split the examples per language and library.

+To contribute examples, please send us a pull request on Github_.

 ..
     README: KEEP THE EXAMPLE PAGES TIDY AND STRUCTURED